-During the nine months ended September 30, 2021, GE's economic interest in us was reduced to approximately 17.2% primarily as a result of the exchange of 132.7 million shares of Class B common stock, and associated Units.
-When shares of Class B common stock, together with associated Units, are exchanged for shares of Class A common stock pursuant to the Exchange Agreement, such shares of Class B common stock, together with associated Units, are canceled.
+In July 2020, GE launched a program to divest of its ownership interest in us, at its discretion, in a series of transactions over approximately three years, subject to market conditions and other factors.
+During the nine months ended September 30, 2021, GE's economic interest in BHH LLC was reduced to approximately 17.2% primarily as a result of the exchange of 132.7 million shares of Class B common stock, and associated LLC Units.
+When shares of Class B common stock, together with associated LLC Units, are exchanged for shares of Class A common stock pursuant to the Exchange Agreement, such shares of Class B common stock, together with associated LLC Units, are canceled.

-On July 30, 2021, our Board of Directors authorized us to repurchase up to \$2 billion of our Units.
-We expect to fund the repurchase program from cash generated from operations, and we expect to make Unit repurchases from time to time subject to the Company's capital plan, market conditions, and other factors, including regulatory restrictions.
+On July 30, 2021, our Board of Directors authorized each of the Company and BHH LLC to repurchase up to \$2 billion of its Class A common stock and LLC Units, respectively.
+We expect to fund the repurchase program from cash generated from operations, and we expect to make share repurchases from time to time subject to the Company's capital plan, market conditions, and other factors, including regulatory restrictions.
 The repurchase program may be suspended or discontinued at any time and does not have a specified expiration date.
-During the three months ended September 30, 2021, we repurchased and canceled 4.4 million Units for a total of \$106 million.
-At September 30, 2021, we had authorization remaining to repurchase up to approximately \$1.9 billion of our Units.
+During the three months ended September 30, 2021, the Company and BHH LLC repurchased and canceled 4.4 million shares of Class A common stock and LLC Units, respectively, each for \$106 million.
+At September 30, 2021, the Company and BHH LLC had authorization remaining to repurchase up to approximately \$1.9 billion of its Class A common stock and LLC Units, respectively.

-The following table presents the changes in the number of Units outstanding (in thousands):
+The following table presents the changes in the number of shares outstanding (in thousands):

-Common Ur Baker Hu Common Units Held by GE 2021 2020 2021 2020 Balance at January 1 723,999 650,065 311,433 377,428 Issue of Units to Baker Hughes under equity incentive plan 7,204 6,721 Exchange of Units 132,706 27,988 (132,706) (27,988) Repurchase and cancellation of Units (4,430) Balance at September 30 859,480 684,775 178,726 349,440
+Clas Common Class B Common Stock 2021 2020 2021 2020 Balance at January 1 723,999 650,065 311,433 377,428 Issue of shares upon vesting of restricted stock units (1) 4,903 3,425 Issue of shares on exercises of stock options (1) 369 5 Issue of shares for employee stock purchase plan 1,933 3,291 Exchange of Class B common stock for Class A common stock 132,706 27,988 (132,706) (27,988) Repurchase and cancellation of Class A common stock (4,430) Balance at September 30 859,480 684,775 178,726 349,440